OpenHelix-Team/LLaVA-VLA/README.md

 <a id="todo"></a>
 ## 📝 TODO
+- [ ] Support training with LoRA on NVIDIA 4090 GPU.
 - [ ] Deploy our model on [RoboTwin](https://github.com/TianxingChen/RoboTwin) benchmark, a real-world-aligned simulator with dual-arm.
 - [ ] Release real-world demo.
 - [ ] Release models based on more baselines.